jimagrini/room-booking-assistant/README.md

 The assistant uses Groq with `openai/gpt-oss-20b` as the default model.
 Groq's Responses API is stateless, so the application supplies the isolated conversation history on each request.

 Provide the Groq secret at runtime through the `AI__ApiKey` environment variable.
-Never commit API keys or put them in `appsettings.json`.

 ## Local development